Visyond/website-hugo/site/content/solutions/collaboration-new.md

       - text: >-
           Avoid exposing sensitive data and shield stakeholders from unnecessary information
-    descr: "Create interactive dashboards and spreadsheet-driven calculators without technical know-how and enable your stakeholders to **independently answer ‘what-if’ questions** without fear of breaking the model or exposing sensitive information.\r\n\r<br><br>\nChanging data on the slides does not make changes to the spreadsheet, so you don’t have to worry about losing important information or introducing architectural changes to the model.\r"
+    descr: "Create interactive dashboards and spreadsheet-driven calculators without technical know-how and enable your stakeholders to **independently answer ‘what-if’ questions** without fear of breaking the model or exposing sensitive information.\r<br><br>\nChanging data on the slides does not make changes to the spreadsheet, so you don’t have to worry about losing important information or introducing architectural changes to the model.\r"
     files:
       - alt: >-
           Spreadsheet Collaboration Software - Interactive Presentations in